dividebysandwich/sparkplayer/README.md

 - ALSA development headers (`libasound2-dev` on Debian/Ubuntu,
   `alsa-lib` on Arch, `alsa-lib-devel` on Fedora) for audio output.
+- FFmpeg development libraries (`libavcodec-dev`, `libavformat-dev`, `libavutil-dev`, `libswscale-dev`, `libswresample-dev` on Debian/Ubuntu, `ffmpeg` on Arch, `ffmpeg-devel` on Fedora) for video decoding.
 - A terminal capable of 24-bit color.
 Most modern terminals qualify (Alacritty, Kitty, WezTerm, foot, Ghostty, iTerm2, Windows Terminal, ...).
-- Optional: a terminal that implements a graphics protocol (Kitty, Sixel, or iTerm2 inline images) to render embedded album art as real graphics instead of colored halfblocks.
+- Optional: a terminal that implements a graphics protocol (Kitty, Sixel, or iTerm2 inline images) to render embedded album art and video as real graphics instead of colored halfblocks.

 Build from source: